Getting Ready For Ice Season – Drew Brayshaw

 Getting Ready for Ice Season

 Winter is coming, and so is the ice.
 It’s early November, and climbers are already climbing frozen waterfalls and mixed pitches in the Rockies and in the alpine areas around BC.
 Realistically, waterfall ice climbing season around the Fraser Valley is shorter than the season in the Rockies – we seem to get about two good weeks per year – but between trips to Lillooet, Canmore, and Ouray, and climbing locally, it’s possible to get lots of climbing in over the average winter.
 Here are some tips and tricks to help you get the most out of your ice climbing season.
+If you’re wanting to try and find new trails and routes, have look around for different climbing companies and guides such as these guides that offer Colorado ice climbing guide packages in the Rockies for anyone from a beginner to an experienced climber.

 1) Prepare your gear.
 When temperatures in Chilliwack drop to -10 and the waterfalls freeze, you want to be ready to go.
 So take some time in rainy November to put the ice clippers on your harness, sharpen your tools and crampon points, touch up any burrs on your ice screws, or even go through your screws, assign the old beat-up ones to glacier duty and buy some new ones to keep your leads relatively fast and your arms relatively unpumped.